Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 13.

-Lightning strikes would also explain why the ratio of 235U to 238U at Oklo varied a thousandfold over distances of less than a thousandth of an inch.54 Lightning branches successively into thousands of thin, fractal-like paths, some quite close together.
+Lightning strikes would also explain why the ratio of 235U to 238U at Oklo varied a thousandfold over distances of less than a thousandth of an inch.55 Lightning branches successively into thousands of thin, fractal-like paths, some quite close together.

 14.

 CE: Today, 0.72% of natural uranium is 235U.
 Because 235U decays faster than the more abundant 238U, a higher percentage of uranium would have been 235U in the past.
-About 2 billion years ago, 3.7% of all uranium worldwide would have been 235U, enough for uranium deposits to “go critical” if other factors were favorable.
+About 2-billion years ago, 3.7% of all uranium worldwide would have been 235U, enough for uranium deposits to “go critical” if other factors were favorable.
 One important factor is having water saturate the uranium ore.
 If the ore “went critical” and heated up, the water would evaporate, so the reactor would shut down and cool off.
 This cycle may have repeated itself many times.
-When the earth’s crust solidified at least 3.8 billion years ago, even more 235U was concentrated.
+When the Earth’s crust solidified at least 3.8-billion years ago, even more 235U was concentrated.
 Why hundreds of other uranium ore deposits did not become natural reactors is a mystery.

 15.